ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 ## A Note from the Author

 Our thanks to the many people who provided helpful commentary and advice.
-We especially thank Paul E. Black (NIST), Steve Lipner (SAFECode), Dan Lorenc (Google), Sherif Mansour (OWASP), and Yannick Moy (AdaCore) for their thoughtful and specific recommendations.
+We especially thank Paul E. Black (NIST), Steve Lipner (SAFECode), Dan Lorenc (Google), Sherif Mansour (OWASP), Yannick Moy (AdaCore), and Ashwin Ramaswami for their thoughtful and specific recommendations.

 ## Motivation